muccg/rdrf/docs/datatypes.rst

 The "context" here is an abstraction representing the *other* cdes on the containing form.
-( Hence these other CDEs must be present in some section of same form as the form containing the calculated field, else an error will result.)
+(Hence these other DEs must be present in some section of same form as the form containing the calculated field, else an error will result).

-.. _datatypefile:
 File Datatype
 -------------

 Definition
 ^^^^^^^^^^

-A file cde presents a file chooser widget to the user, allowing upload ( and download ) of a file from the user's local file system.
+A file cde presents a file chooser widget to the user, allowing upload (and download) of a file from the user's local file system.
 NB.
 Only the uploaded file name is displayed - not the content.

 Examples